Flexor carpi ulnaris muscle

 The flexor carpi ulnaris (FCU) is a muscle of the forearm that flexes and adducts at the wrist joint.

 Structure

 Origin

 The flexor carpi ulnaris has two heads; a humeral head and ulnar head.
 The humeral head originates from the medial epicondyle of the humerus via the common flexor tendon.
-The ulnar head originates from the medial margin of the olecranon of the ulnar and the upper two-thirds of the dorsal border of the ulnar by an aponeurosis.
+The ulnar head originates from the medial margin of the olecranon of the ulna and the upper two-thirds of the dorsal border of the ulna by an aponeurosis.
 Between the two heads passes the ulnar nerve and ulnar artery.

 Insertion

 The flexor carpi ulnaris inserts onto the pisiform, hook of the hamate (via the pisohamate ligament) and the anterior surface of the base of the fifth metacarpal (via the pisometacarpal ligament).

 Action

 The flexor carpi ulnaris flexes and adducts at the wrist joint.

 Innervation

 The flexor carpi ulnaris is innervated by the ulnar nerve.
 The corresponding spinal nerves are C8 and T1.